cinemagoer/cinemagoer/docs/usage/quickstart.rst

 Exceptions
 ----------

-Any error related to IMDbPY can be caught by checking for the :class:`imdb.IMDbError` exception:
+Any error related to Cinemagoer can be caught by checking for the :class:`imdb.IMDbError` exception:

 .. code-block:: python